Human HLA class I histocompatibility antigen, A alpha chain (HLA-A) Protein

 Description

-Human HLA Class I Histocompatibility Antigen, A Alpha Chain (HLA-A) Protein is a Recombinant Human protein expressed in E. coli.
+Human HLA Class I Histocompatibility Antigen, A Alpha Chain (HLA-A) Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto